-In 2013 the MBBC put on additional special rides, including North Cascade Highway, Fall Fling, (a ride to the annual Cloud Mountain Fruit Festival) and Lopez Island.
+In 2014 the MBBC put on additional special rides, including North Cascade Highway, Fall Fling, (a ride to the annual Cloud Mountain Fruit Festival) and Lopez Island.
 In 2014 we rode North Cascades, Thanksgiving Ride, and Lopez Island.
 In 2013 The Fall Fling which was a choice of mountain or road route under the colored leaves in Anacortes, Orcas Island Ride which included the option to climb Mt.
 Constitution, Halloween Costumed Brewery-Tour (self-explanatory), and a President's Day Ride.
 Watch for incidental special club rides throughout the year, and if you have an idea and want to set up your own ride, the MBBC will support you!
 Contact the Ride Coordinator for details.

 The Chuckanut Century Bicycle Ride is presented by the Mount Baker Bicycle Club as our signature ride.
 For more information, including directions, maps, and entry form, please visit our Chuckanut Century Website.